 Before you start making drawing code you have to learn how we write our code.

-Pen is used to setup everything which refers to pen.
-In VIGO6 we use the pen to change the properties for how we should draw the lines.
-All different properties is listed and explained below.
+You use the Pen to setup everything, which refers to pen.
+In VIGO6 you use the pen to change the properties for how you should draw the lines.
+We have listed and explained all the different properties below:

 Pen.Color:=<!Red:= 0, Green:= 0, Blue:= 0!>

-Pen color is used to decide which color you want the pen to be.
+You use Pen color to decide which color you want the pen to be.
 You can either choose the color directly by using the RGB utility.
-If you instead would like to use some predefined colors, VIGO6 also provides you with a kit of that.
+If you instead would like to use some predefined colors, VIGO6 also provides you with a kit for that.

 This could both be “Pen.Color:=Named_colors[?]” or “Pen.Color:=Palette[?]”.

-Pen Join is used to decide how the lines join together when drawing more than one line; also known as a "path".
-In this example you have a chance to see what the three “joins” look like.
+You use Pen Join to decide how the lines joins when drawing more than one line; also known as a "path".
+In this example, you have a chance to see what the three “joins” look like.